wells-wood-research/drFrankenstein/Documentation/01_Instalation.md

 ```

 ### A Note on CGenFF for CHARMM parameters
 In order to create CHARMM parameters, drFrankenstein requires a stream (.STR) file of your capped molecule to be generated.
 This needs to be created using **CGenFF**. **CGenFF** is primarily available as a server-based service.
-For local installation of **CGenFF**, one must request permission from [TODO].
+For local installation of **CGenFF**, one must request permission by emailing `info@silcsbio.com`.
+[TODO: installation once you have CGenFF permissions]

 drFrankenstein was built to function with both server-based **CGenFF** and local **CGenFF** installations.
 - If you have **CGenFF** installed locally, you will need to supply the location of its binary using the `pathInfo`.`cgenffExe` parameter in all of your config.yaml files.
 Once this has been done, drFrankenstein will be able to generated CHARMM parameters in a fully-automated manner.